-All carers are expected to complete the Standards within the first year of registration.
+All carers are expected to complete the Standards within the first year of registration and their foster carer mentors are key in supporting them to achieve this.
 Ongoing workshops are delivered throughout the year supporting foster carers in completing the Training and Development Standards for Foster Carers.